Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Main Results

 with

-Note that $f (\mu (\{0\}) ) \geq \mu (\{0\})$ and $f$ is increasing, and hence, the conditions of Theorem \ref{Theorem: unique} hold and there exists at most two invariant distributions.
+for $x \in [0,1]$.
+Note that $f (x ) \geq x$ and $f$ is increasing, and hence, the conditions of Theorem \ref{Theorem: unique} hold and there exists at most one invariant distribution.
 In addition, $f$ is continuous so from Proposition \ref{Prop:existence} the nonlinear Markov kernel $Q$ has a unique invariant distribution.